 Vaping has become a very popular alternative to harmful cigarettes.
 However, recent studies indicate that it is quite unsafe as well — as illustrated by severe injuries caused by vaping.
-Many associations want to implement HOA vaping rules to prevent vaping in HOA communities, but it may not be covered by local legislation or their governing documents.
+Many associations want to implement HOA vaping rules to prevent vaping in HOA communities, but local legislation or their governing documents might not cover it.
 If your HOA is considering how to combat issues related to vaping, here are steps you can take.

 In this article: